 Creating Natural Light Portraits

-Ideally, use a wide aperture around f/4 to bring in a much natural light as possible for your portrait, it will reduce the depth of field, but this can help separate your subject from the background which emphasizes them more.
+Ideally, use a wide aperture around f/4 to bring in a much natural light as possible for your portrait.
+This will reduce the depth of field, but can help separate your subject from the background which emphasizes them more.

 And if you can’t find any shade at all, you may have to artificially create some soft light by using thin white cotton sheets to diffuse the daylight.
 Shooting in your backyard may make this easier if you can attach the sheets to a washing line.